THE UNREADABILITY OF HAMLET

 It is nearly impossible to read the words of the text in their original context, since the text now appears porous to any culturally literate person.
 It is not an open-source text; it is an open-sore text.
 It is leachy, pervious, permeable to the outside.
 That is to say, the text constantly refers to popular-cultural detritus, to bastardized commercializations the play that Shakespeare was fortunate enough never to have seen or to have heard.
 Or, proleptically, to other works of literature; I have read about half of these lines in other works of literature.
 When I read “sweets to the sweet,” “ay, very like a whale,” or “beetles over his base into the sea,” I think not of Hamlet (or of the play of which he is the eponym), but of Joyce’s Ulysses, wherein these same phrases reappear.
 I am forcibly extricated from the initial text and redirected to another, much later work of literature.

 It is not that my mobile telephone is pulling me out of the text.
 Staying alone with the text, without the buzzing and shrilling of our telephones, without the compulsive need to check one’s e-mail is a persistent challenge for most, it is true.
 Yet this argument is not so much incorrect as it is banal.
-My argument is not that we are distractible.
-This argument has been too easily and too often made before (most notably, by Nicolas Carr in “Is Google Making Us Stupid?”
+It is an argument has been too easily and too often made before (most notably, by Nicolas Carr in “Is Google Making Us Stupid?”).
 My argument is not that the webware of our minds has been redesigned and redrawn—something that I have accepted as an immovable fact long ago.
 Yes, I know that most are distractible.
 I have known this for years.
 My argument is different.

 What is pulling me out of the text is a set of exophoric references that has come long after the fact of the text’s composition.